DominyGallo/Social-Media-Analysis-2025/README.md

             with open(os.path.join(text_folder, filename), "r", encoding="utf-8") as f: documents.append(f.read())  # Append the content of each file to the list

 Now 'documents' contains all the text from the .txt files.
-You can then proceed to generate the document_vectors using your model
+You can then proceed to generate the document_vectors using your model:

     # Ensure embeddings are generated from the 'documents' list
     model = SentenceTransformer("all-MiniLM-L6-v2")